script-fu/artbox/content/hub/docs/folder/Installation.md

 ## Environment Variables

 The software that is about to be built, needs to know a few things about its environment.
 We do this by exporting some environmental variables.
-Copy the following into a file, call it **build_env.sh** and save it in the "bash" folder.
+Copy the following into a file, call it **build_env.sh** and save it in the `bash` folder.

 ```bash
 #!/usr/bin/env bash